Nicholas Allen, Director

 Amanda and Greg Gregory Chair in Civil War Era Studies, Department of History

-Berry is an historian of the U.S. South in the nineteenth century.
+Stephen Berry is an historian of the U.S. South in the nineteenth century.
 His books include All That Makes a Man: Love and Ambition in the Civil War South (Oxford University Press, 2003), House of Abraham: Lincoln and the Todds, A Family Divided by War (Houghton Mifflin Harcourt, 2007), and Weirding the War: Stories from the Civil War’s Ragged Edges (University of Georgia Press, 2011).
 Berry has received fellowships from the National Endowment for the Humanities and the Gilder Lehrman Institute of American History; in 2009 and again in 2012, he was named a Distinguished Lecturer by the Organization of American Historians.
 In his role as the Willson Center’s Associate Academic Director for External Grants, Berry helps to promote the intellectual life of the UGA campus and Athens community, and to ensure that UGA humanities and arts faculty receive national recognition and support.

-Julie Dingus, Administrative Specialist
+Winnie Smith, Administrative Specialist